Kurento/kurento/source/tutorials/js/tutorial-1-magicmirror.rst

 As introduced before, the interface of this demo is implemented in an HTML web
 page:
 `demo.html <https://github.com/Kurento/kws-tutorial/blob/develop/FaceOverlay/demo.html>`_.
-As you can see, this page uses several JavaScrip libraries:
+As you can see, this page uses several JavaScript libraries:

 - `adpater.js <https://rawgit.com/GoogleChrome/webrtc/master/samples/web/js/adapter.js>`_:
   JavaScript library by Google to provide WebRTC interoperation between